Agnes Elizabeth Slack: Career

-In 1925 there were two women's temperance organisation's in the UK, because of a disagreement over the suffrage movement in 1893.
+In 1925, there were two women's temperance organisation's in the UK, because of a disagreement over the suffrage movement in 1893.
 She was the last President of the National British Temperance Women's Association until it merged with the Women's Total Abstinence Union.
 As a result, she was the founding President of the National British Women's Total Abstinence Union.
 The following year, her niece Aelfrida Tillyard, published the first biography of her life, documenting her travels to Canada, America, Scandinavia and South Africa.
 In the same year she became the first woman to preach at Wesley's Chapel.

+Personal life

+Slack was close friends with Lillian M. N. Stevens and Anna Adams Gordon.
+On 20 July 1943, Slack married Charles Saunders, a widowed architect and surveyor, The couple settled in Kettering, and Saunders died the following year.

-Slack married an architect named Charles Saunders in 1943 and she died in Kettering in 1946.
+On 16 January 1946, Slack Saunders died in Kettering aged 87.